-After having served a second seven years for Rachel, Jacob has obtained a large family, but still lacks the personal means to provide for them independently of Laban.61 At last, he sees an opportunity to enrich himself through making what seems to be a bargain for his father-in-law.
-In return for Jacob's continued service Jacob would ask only for the relatively rare "speckled and spotted cattle, and all the brown cattle among the sheep, and the spotted and speckled among the goats."62 We will pass over the details of this episode to focus on its lesson: namely, that once more Jacob's blessings were, as voiced by Shakespeare's Antonio, "not in his power to bring to pass, But sway'd and fashion'd by the hand of heaven."63
+After having served a second seven years for Rachel, Jacob has obtained a large family, but still lacks the personal means to provide for them independently of Laban.
+[58] At last, he sees an opportunity to enrich himself through making what seems to be a bargain for his father-in-law.
+In return for Jacob's continued service Jacob would ask only for the relatively rare "speckled and spotted cattle, and all the brown cattle among the sheep, and the spotted and speckled among the goats."
+[59] We will pass over the details of this episode to focus on its lesson: namely, that once more Jacob's blessings were, as voiced by Shakespeare's Antonio, "not in his power to bring to pass, But sway'd and fashion'd by the hand of heaven."
+[60]

-Two different accounts of Jacob's actions, meant to assure the multiplication of his sheep and goats, are given in Genesis: one focuses on his implausible strategy of placing specially-prepared sticks in front of mating flocks;64 the other, relying on divinely suggested and directed propagation of the stronger animals.65 Sarna points out that these strategies need not be seen as contradictory is one assumes the first was simply an "elaborate display put on by Jacob in order to mask his secret technique."66
+Two different accounts of Jacob's actions, meant to assure the multiplication of his sheep and goats, are given in Genesis: one focuses on his implausible strategy of placing specially-prepared sticks in front of mating flocks; [61] the other, relying on divinely suggested and directed propagation of the stronger animals.
+[62] Sarna points out that these strategies need not be seen as contradictory is one assumes the first was simply an "elaborate display put on by Jacob in order to mask his secret technique."
+[63]

-Explicitly acknowledging for the first time in scripture that it was God, not him, who deserved credit for the idea that "gave the increase,"67 Jacob described his revelatory dream to Leah and Rachel.68 Further, he told them that God had commanded him to "get ... out from this land, and return unto the land of [his] kindred."69 To this they both agreed heartily.70
+Explicitly acknowledging for the first time in scripture that it was God, not him, who deserved credit for the idea that "gave the increase," [64] Jacob described his revelatory dream to Leah and Rachel.
+[65] Further, he told them that God had commanded him to "get ... out from this land, and return unto the land of [his] kindred."
+[66] To this they both agreed heartily.
+[67]

 Having learned through experience, Jacob was ready now to "confess ...
-[God's] hand in all things, and [to] obey ... his commandments."71 Thus was fit for the ultimate stage of his divine tutorial.
+[God's] hand in all things, and [to] obey ... his commandments."
+[68] Thus was fit for the ultimate stage of his divine tutorial, as will be discussed in the next article in the series.